The University of Montana Style Guide

 saint Abbreviate as St. with names of saints, cities and other places.
 Exceptions: Saint John, New Brunswick; Sault Ste.
 Marie, Mich.; and Sault Ste.
 Marie, Ontario.

-St. Patrick Hospital and Health Sciences Center.
-St. Patrick Hospital is acceptable on second reference; St. Pat's may be used informally.
+St. Patrick Hospital is now Providence St. Patrick Hospital St. Patrick Hospital is acceptable on second reference; St. Pat's may be used informally.

 scholar Capitalize formal names: Rhodes Scholar, Watkins Scholar, Fulbright Scholar, Presidential Scholar, Truman Scholar.